 In addition to the cost of the home, supply and demand also come into play — and this has been a major factor in recent years.
 If there aren’t enough of the right type of homes to address the needs of buyers, then the value of the homes that do exist go up in price, and the homes around them go up in price as well.
 As it becomes more difficult to build enough housing supply, especially ground-oriented entry-level housing that is ideal for first-time homebuyers and young-families, the demand outpaces the supply and prices go up.

 Housing prices are rising much faster than incomes in most, if not all, parts of the country.
 Recent reports show that typical annual incomes would have to almost double to keep up with housing prices.
 Lower house prices alone will not improve affordability without changes to mortgages rules and more supply.

 What is Needed

 Canadians need equilibrium returned to housing affordability.
 We need to ensure that well-qualified buyers can buy a home they can afford and that meets their needs.
 We need mortgage rules that strike the right balance between avoiding excessive debt and allowing responsible borrowers to finance what will likely be the biggest asset of their lives and a key part of retirement and financial planning: their home.

 Right now, well-qualified, well-employed individuals and families are being squeezed out of homeownership.
 Their earnings are going towards paying rent instead of a mortgage.
 They are not building equity, they are not reaping the benefits of the forced-savings approach homeownership provides.
 Rent prices are going up due to the demand, and as the cost of renting rises, more and more people will need social housing.

 All levels of government have a role in turning the tide.
-And the next government of Canada can be a key player to unlock the door to homeownership, and in doing so help all Canadians.
-Read more about how the next government can help, and what to look for in election platforms if housing affordability is important to you.
+And the federal government can be a key player to unlock the door to homeownership, and in doing so help all Canadians.
+Read more about how the government can help.